AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/tablewithmarkers.md

 ![Conditions inside tables with markers](../images/conditions_inside_tables_table_markers.png)

 ## Nested Tables
-Table tags with markers can also be used inside another table.
+Table tags with markers can also be used inside another table to create nested tables.

 JSON representation of the input data: